 Find out more

-The concept of secondment
+The concept of delegation

 The series of “12 Rules of the Cross-Border Secondment of Employees” consists of the following articles: